 Please note: the content of the Earth History website is not included in the Education Programme at Noah’s Ark Zoo Farm.
 All of our school education material reflects the content of the National Curriculum and is independently audited.

 There are many other books and resources exploring science and faith.
 Christians in Science is an international network of those concerned with the relationship between science and Christian faith, open to scientists, teachers, students and all those with an interest in this dialogue.

 Anthony has written a book “Building Noah’s Ark: From Cows to Tigers” which is a personal account of his life, faith and journey from farmer to zoo owner.
 It is available at the Noah’s Ark Zoo Farm Gift Shop.

 For the zoo's founders the natural world is celebrated as God's creation.
 However, Noah's Ark Zoo Farm, does not have nor seeks to promote a view of the theory of creation.
 Importantly, the zoo is for people of all faiths and none, to understand how human stewardship of the world can and should improve all life on our planet.

 The Noah's Ark Story

-The theme of our zoo is Noah and his escape from a global flood.
-The story is familiar to most of us and of course the image of different animals gathered into the safety of an ark is very apt for a zoo, especially where one of its aims is conservation.
-But the theme also raises questions about whether such an extraordinary story could be true.
+The name of our zoo: Noah’s Ark is inspired by the biblical account of Noah which is of course one of the best-known stories in the world.
+The story is familiar to most of us and the image of the world’s animals gathered into the safety of an ark is very apt for a zoo, especially where one of its main aims is conservation.